BXTQwQ/learngit/readme.txt

-Git may a version control system.
+Git may a version control system. hhhh“
 Git maybe a free software.